HemingwayLee/django-cheatsheet/auth/README.md

 # customCmsPage
 * use psql
+* most basic login/logout/dashboard functionality with vanilla Django
+* use `LoginView.as_view`

+# formSubmit
+* use sqlite3
-* basic login/logout/dashboard functionality with vanilla Django
+* basic login/logout/dashboard functionality with vanilla Django with better UI